akikoo/one-web-boilerplate/README.md

 * CSSLint is currently not used.
 I find it way too strict and it's still buggy (it complains about Media Queries, for example).
 I'll plug it in the build script once these issues have been resolved.
+(Ideas about how to remove selected rules?)

 * I'm using Sticky footer solution: http://www.cssstickyfooter.com.